 From Series: Life Lessons Learned from the Bible — Mark 8

-You will face many obstacles in your life and have your purpose and destiny questioned and rejected by people, but do what Jesus did and continue accomplishing the assignment you were given.
+You will encounter many obstacles in life and have your purpose and destiny questioned and rejected by people, but do what Jesus did and continue accomplishing the assignment you were given.

 Rejection can come from anyone, even from your family and close friends.
 This is where it hits the hardest because you usually don't see it coming or you don't expect it to happen.
 But what you have is not meant for everyone.
 You will have to accept the fact that not everyone will want what you are offering.

 Jesus’s purpose was also rejected when He was in the temple in Nazareth.
 When Jesus read from the scroll (recorded document) He was letting the listeners know that He is the one the Prophet Isaiah spoke about in Isaiah 61:1-3.
 Sadly, the people who were listening to Him doubted Him ( Luke 4:16-28 ).

 But Jesus knew their thoughts and hearts and said,